Ennyw/flux/DISCLAIMER.md

 - **TMDB API**: Public movie/TV metadata API (requires free API key)
 - **TheSportsDB API**: Public sports data API
+- **Vidking API**: Third-party video streaming service for movies/TV shows (vidking.net)
-- **ppv.to API**: Third-party video streaming service (accessed via VITE_STREAMS_API_URL)
+- **ppv.to API**: Third-party video streaming service for sports streams (accessed via VITE_STREAMS_API_URL)

 ### Important Third-Party Service Notice

 **⚠️ CRITICAL LEGAL NOTICE:**

-This application uses **ppv.to** (or other third-party streaming APIs) for video content.
+This application uses **Vidking** (for movies/TV) and **ppv.to** (for sports streams) or other third-party streaming APIs for video content.
 The developer explicitly disclaims:

 **By using this project, you acknowledge that:**

-1. **Video Content**: Video playback is handled entirely by ppv.to API or other third-party streaming services
+1. **Video Content**: Video playback is handled entirely by Vidking, ppv.to, or other third-party streaming services
 2. **No Control**: The developers have NO control, knowledge, or responsibility for what content these services stream
-3. **No Endorsement**: The developers do NOT endorse, verify, approve, or guarantee the legitimacy of ppv.to or any third-party streaming services
+3. **No Endorsement**: The developers do NOT endorse, verify, approve, or guarantee the legitimacy of Vidking, ppv.to, or any third-party streaming services
-4. **No Affiliation**: The developers have NO affiliation, partnership, or relationship with ppv.to or any streaming service providers
+4. **No Affiliation**: The developers have NO affiliation, partnership, or relationship with Vidking, ppv.to, or any streaming service providers
-5. **Terms of Service**: You are solely responsible for reading and complying with ppv.to's terms of service
+5. **Terms of Service**: You are solely responsible for reading and complying with all third-party service terms of service
 6. **Content Legality**: You are solely responsible for verifying that content accessed through these services complies with applicable copyright laws
 7. **User Responsibility**: You are solely responsible for ensuring your use complies with all applicable laws
 8. **No Liability**: The developers are NOT liable for any content accessed through third-party APIs
 9. **AI-Generated**: This project was AI-generated; the developer had no intent to facilitate any illegal activity
+10. **No Knowledge**: The developer has no knowledge of what content these services provide or their licensing status

 **THE DEVELOPER EXPLICITLY DISCLAIMS ALL RESPONSIBILITY FOR ANY CONTENT ACCESSED THROUGH THIRD-PARTY STREAMING SERVICES.**